 Someone dug this old article about Norma Jean the Termite Queen out of the archives; it turns out to be painfully relevant today.

-In Changing Subjects, I wrote a piece, “Leaving Shakespeare,” about why I'd stopped writing about Shakespeare and turned to women writers.
-It's been a few decades since I've written about women writers, but in my latest book Immeasurable Outcomes, Shakespeare has moved to the fore, a best defense of the liberal arts, of the humanities, of humanism.
-So here I am, writing about Shakespeare again.
+In Changing Subjects, I wrote a piece, “Leaving Shakespeare,” about why I'd stopped writing about Shakespeare.
+But with my latest book, Immeasurable Outcomes: Teaching Shakespeare in the Age of the Algorithm, I'm back to Shakespeare, who turns out to provide the best possible defense of the liberal arts, the humanities, and humanism.
+Right back where I started from.
 You really never know.

 And that, my friends, is the story so far…